rtlabs-com/p-net/doc/codesys_details.rst

 Forcing cyclic data values
 --------------------------
 To force an output value from the PLC, open the PLC_PRG window while online.
-Double-click on the value you would like to change, to open the "Prepare value" pop-up.
+In the table on the top of the page, on the line you would like to force click the "Prepared value" until it shows "TRUE".
+Use the line "out_pin_LED" if running the sample application.
-Click the "Prepare a new value ..." radio button, and enter the new numerical value in the textbox.
-Click "OK".
-Right-click the value again, and select "Force all values ...".
+Right-click on the line, and select "Force all values ...".
 The new value is sent from the PLC to the IO-device.
-A red "F" symbol is shown.
+A red `F` symbol is shown.
 To stop forcing the value, right-click it and select "Unforce all values ...".